StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Game crashes or drops FPS while trying to capture with Streamlabs OBS

-If you are using GeForce Experience please disable the `IN-GAME OVERLAY` and `Instant Replay` feature or uninstall Experience completely.
-Some games can crash or have lower FPS when Streamlabs OBS is trying to capture game footage when GeForece Experience features are enabled and disabling or uninstalling might solve your issue.
+If you are using GeForce Experience please disable the `IN-GAME OVERLAY` and `Instant Replay` feature.
+Some games can crash or have lower FPS when Streamlabs OBS is trying to capture game footage when GeForece Experience features are enabled and disabling them might solve your issue.

 If you are using Windows 10, make sure that in Windows Settings you have disabled at least the `Game DVR` feature, and you can also try to disable the `Game Bar` features but this can cause issues with certain Windows Store games and applications if they are using this.
 You can find these options via the Windows 10 new settings panel -> Gaming.